vbaconnet-ledger/developer-portal/_docs/token/erc20-bep20.md

 <div data-tf-widget="Miekq8b2" style="width:100%;height:400px;"></div><script src="//embed.typeform.com/next/embed.js"></script>

-Please make sure to share with us the details of your ERC20 or BEP20 token, and a link to Etherscan or BSCscan to allow us to double check the information.
+Please make sure to share with us the details of your ERC20, BEP20 or Polygon token, and a link to Etherscan, BSCscan or Polygonscan to allow us to double check the information.

 ### What will Ledger do?